BilykAndrii/simple-data-warehouse/README.md

 ## File uploading
 CSV file could be uploaded as multipart-file by POST to "/upload" and persisted in embedded DB
+Mandatory param "dateFormat" (it needs for parsing dates correctly)
-Two optional parameters: "header" ("true" if file contain header) and "dateFormat" (needed for parsing dates)
+Optional parameter "header" ("true" if file contain header)
 File is validated against "text/csv" Content Type

 It's possible to upload file/files many times